buildkite/docs/pages/pipelines/command_step.md

   <tr>
     <td><code>signal</code></td>
     <td>
       The signal that causes this job to retry.
-This signal will only be present if the agent sends a signal to the job and an interior process does not handle the signal. `SIGKILL` propagates reliably because it cannot be handled, and is a useful to differentiate graceful cancelation and timeouts.
+This signal will only be present if the agent sends a signal to the job and an interior process does not handle the signal. <code>SIGKILL</code> propagates reliably because it cannot be handled, and is a useful to differentiate graceful cancelation and timeouts.
       <p><em>Examples:</em></p>
       <ul>
         <li><code>"*"</code></li>